boardsite-io/boardsite/README.md

 # Features

 - [x] Create documents, annotate and draw with stylus/pen support
-- [x] Share your notes and collaborate with peers via sessions
+- [x] Share your notes and collaborate with peers in real-time
 - [x] Import, annotate and export PDF files
 - [x] Save and load your notes to/from disk
 - [x] Custom page sizes and backgrounds